-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness LEA-wide 1.5 Action: Transportation Need: Student chronic absenteeism is currently districtwide at 25.3% and SWD at 38.9%, and SED at 29.4%.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Need: Student chronic absenteeism is currently districtwide at 25.3% and SED at 29.4%.
 The District's overall attendance rate is at 92.7%.
 Although the districts attendance rate has seen improvement, we are still below our prepandemic rates.
 Local data indicates that when the district does not have a bus to transport, then our attendance drops.
 Our daily attendance rate is significantly impacted when busing is not available - particularly for our SED students.
 During parent engagement opportunities, it has been shared that without school transportation, SED parents would struggle to get their students to school and therefore, our attendance rate is impacted when transportation isn't available.
-Scope: LEA-wide Providing reliable transportation to and from school is crucial in addressing the educational needs of Socioeconomically Disadvantaged (SED) students.
+Scope: LEA-wide students.
 Ensuring that busing is consistently available can mitigate these attendance issues, fostering a stable educational environment for SED students and improving overall attendance rates.
 Providing transportation extends beyond merely getting students to school; it encompasses a broader commitment to creating an equitable learning environment.
 By ensuring that SED students have reliable transportation, the district supports their consistent participation in educational programs, access to supplemental materials, and engagement with highly qualified teachers.
 For instance, students benefit from continuous learning without interruptions, making full use of the district's educational resources.
 Research has shown that regular school attendance is linked to higher academic achievement and better long-term educational outcomes.
-Moreover, consistent attendance allows students to participate in after-school programs and extracurricular activities, which are crucial for development and often inaccessible to those without reliable transportation.
 Offering transportation on an LEA-wide basis, despite targeting SED students, ensures that all students can benefit.
-This holistic approach supports inclusivity and equity, allowing the district to address broader attendance issues while This action will be measured by the metrics identified in the action description.
+This holistic approach supports inclusivity and equity, allowing the district to address broader attendance issues while specifically targeting the needs of SED students.
+By implementing such comprehensive transportation solutions, the district demonstrates a commitment to removing barriers to education, thereby promoting better academic performance and fostering a supportive and inclusive school community. identified in the action description.